idealo/image-super-resolution/README.md

 <img src="figures/RRDB.png" width="600">

 source: [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)

-### RDN Pre-trained weights
-The weights of the RDN network trained on the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K) are available in ```weights/sample_weights/rdn-C6-D20-G64-G064-x2_PSNR_epoch086.hdf5```. <br>
-The model was trained using ```C=6, D=20, G=64, G0=64``` as parameters (see architecture for details) for 86 epochs of 1000 batches of 8 32x32 augmented patches taken from LR images.

-The artefact removing and detail enhancing weights obtained with a combination of different training sessions using different datasets and perceptual loss with VGG19 and GAN can be found at `weights/sample_weights/rdn-C6-D20-G64-G064-x2_ArtefactCancelling_epoch219.hdf5`

 ## Contribute
 We welcome all kinds of contributions, models trained on different datasets, new model architectures and/or hyperparameters combinations that improve the performance of the currently published model.